 New York septoplasty patients typically return home the same day as their surgery.
 The sutures used during the procedure will dissolve on their own, and packing will be removed within 24 hours.
 Splints can remain in place for up to several weeks.
 Some drainage and swelling is to be expected, but clients can help remedy this by sleeping with their head in an elevated position for a few weeks.
 Strenuous activities and vigorous nose blowing should be avoided for 10-14 days.
+Because this procedure is performed within the nose structure, there will not be a visible scar on your nose.
 As healing progresses, deviated septum patients will find their breathing has improved significantly, along with their quality of life.

 The Difference Between a Rhinoplasty and a Septoplasty

 If you’re not a specialist, and you’ve never really investigated the subject of nose surgery, it might be easy to view any “nose job” as pretty much the same sort of procedure.

 While it’s true that the term “rhinoplasty” can be applied to the whole topic of nose surgery, including procedures that are strictly for cosmetic purposes, the word “septoplasty” has a very specific meaning.